Milly Turner

 - How do I manage student HMO void periods?

-HMO safety requirements include: annual gas safety certificates, electrical installation testing every 5 years (or 1 year for some councils), portable appliance testing (PAT) for provided electrical items, fire safety measures including smoke/heat detectors and fire doors, carbon monoxide detectors in rooms with solid fuel appliances, adequate means of escape with emergency lighting, fire blankets and extinguishers in kitchens, and regular fire risk assessments.
-Large HMOs may need additional measures like fire suppression systems, emergency evacuation procedures, and staff training requirements.
-Non-compliance can result in heavy fines, prosecution, or loss of licensing.
+HMO safety requirements include: annual gas safety certificates, electrical installation testing every 5 years, portable appliance testing (PAT) for provided electrical items, fire safety measures including smoke/heat detectors and fire doors, and adequate means of escape.

 - How often do HMO safety certificates need renewing?